NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

-\paragraph{Benchmarks} We compare NOMU with four benchmarks, each of which gives a model prediction $\fhat$ and a model uncertainty prediction $\sigmodelhat$ (see \Cref{subec:Benchmarks} for formulas).
+\paragraph{Benchmarks} We compare NOMU against four benchmarks, each of which gives a model prediction $\fhat$ and a model uncertainty prediction $\sigmodelhat$ (see \Cref{subec:Benchmarks} for formulas).
 We calculate model-specific UBs at $x\in\X$ as $(\fhat(x)\mp c~\sigmodelhat(x))$ with calibration parameter $c \in \Rpz$ and use them to evaluate all methods.
-We consider three algorithms that are specialized to model uncertainty for NNs: (i) MC dropout (MCDO) (ii) deep ensembles (DE) and (iii) hyper deep ensembles (HDE).
-As a reference point, we include a non-NN-based benchmark: (iv) Gaussian process (GP) with RBF kernel.
+We consider three algorithms that are specialized to model uncertainty for NNs: (i) MC dropout (MCDO) (ii) deep ensembles (DE) and (iii) hyper deep ensembles (HDE) and a non-NN-based benchmark: (iv) Gaussian process (GP) with RBF kernel.